darfink/detour-rs/README.md

 This is a cross-platform detour library developed in Rust.
-Beyond the basic functionality, this library handles branch redirects, RIP-relative instructions, and allows the original function to be called using a trampoline whilst hooked.
+Beyond the basic functionality, this library handles branch redirects, RIP-relative instructions, hot-patching, NOP-padded functions, and allows the original function to be called using a trampoline whilst hooked.

 This is one of few **cross-platform** detour libraries that exists, and to maintain this feature, not all desired functionality can be supported due to lack of cross-platform APIs.
-Therefore EIP relocation is not supported.
+Therefore [EIP relocation](#Appendix) is not supported.

-*EIP relocation should be performed whenever a function's prolog instructions are being executed, simultaneously as the function is being detoured.
-This is barely ever an issue, but YMMV.*

 ## Platforms